OpenOCL/openocl.github.io/README.md

 ## Introduction

-The Open Optimal Control Library is a toolbox in Matlab for facilitating modelling and formulation of (parametric) optimal control problems.
+The Open Optimal Control Library is a software toolbox in Matlab for facilitating modelling and formulation of (parametric) optimal control problems.
 Interfaces casadi and ipopt.

 ## Quick start